thedoomed/EyeStep-CPP/README.md

 # Usage

-To use DISA, simply call disa_load() once, to initialise the disassembler.
+To use DISA, simply call disa_load() once, to initialise the disassembler.<br>
+ALWAYS REMEMBER to do this before calling any other DISA functions.

 Take a look at the Examples folder for help on starting out with DISA.